-I am Co-Founder and Executive Chairman of LinkedIn and a partner at Greylock.
+I am Co-Founder of LinkedIn and a partner at Greylock.
 Prior to starting LinkedIn, I was Executive Vice President at PayPal.
 On this site, I will be posting longer essays on entrepreneurship, Silicon Valley, civics, politics, and perhaps some philosophical topics, too.

 The Alliance: Managing Talent in the Networked Age with Ben Casnocha and Chris Yeh (July 8, 2014)